 Zoom, Google Meet, Skype and FaceTime – these platforms have become super handy for people to connect with their loved ones, and you can with your guests too!
 Whether it’s a semi virtual reception or 100% online, this option is especially great if you have a large number of guests who won’t be able to travel.

 For an extra personal touch, deliver easy-to-pack finger food, sweet treats or pre-mixed specialty cocktails to your virtual guests.
 Not only do these gifts jazz up the entire experience, but it’ll surely make them feel like they’re physically there with you too!

 Whether you’re looking for Oriental cuisine, local fares or international delights, our hotels have various packages that allow you to arrange for bulk orders.
 Or if you have a special menu in mind, we’ll be more than happy to make it work too.

 Ready to plan your wedding with us?
 Drop us a message!

-When it comes to planning a honeymoon, the possibilities are endless.
+When it comes to honeymoon destinations, the possibilities are endless.
 There’s an entire world with thousands of destinations for you to explore with your dearly beloved.
-With so many…Read More
+With so many choices,…Read More

 With the ever-changing circumstances today, the trend of having smaller nuptials is on the rise.
 While it may not have the same grandeur as a 500-guest reception, it doesn’t mean…Read More